remoteintech/remote-jobs/company-profiles/spreaker.md

 ## How to apply

-You can find all open position here: https://careers.spreaker.com/opportunities/
+You can find all open positions here: https://careers.spreaker.com/opportunities/